adarshpandey18/News-App/README.md

 - **Search Screen**: Search for specific news articles using keywords.
 - **Article Details**: View detailed information about each article including images, source, date, description, and content.
 - **Navigation Drawer**: Easy navigation through different sections of the app.
+- **URL Launcher Integration**: Utilizes url_launcher to open article URLs in the default browser.

 ---